The 2025 Guide to Solar Home Batteries

 Sensibo smart remote air-conditioner controller

-It is generally far more cost-effective for those at home during the day or work at home to install a common grid-connected solar system (approx $6,000 for a 6.5kW system) and use the solar energy directly.
+It is generally far more cost-effective for those at home during the day or who work at home to install a common grid-connected solar system (approx $6,000 for a 6.5kW system in Australia) and use the solar energy directly.
 For example, it is possible to run energy-intensive appliances such as dishwashers, air-conditioners and washing machines (not all simultaneously) for free using your solar energy during the day.
 Also, many ‘smart’ appliances can now be remotely turned on or activated using timers to operate when there is excess solar energy, rather than sending it to the grid for very little return.
-Also, you can easily add a battery later using an AC battery system available, such as the Sonnen ECO or Tesla Powerwall 2.
 Many modern solar inverters are also ‘battery-ready’ hybrid inverters, which makes it easy to add battery storage in the future.

 The well known catch power solar hot water power diverter.